 Paul Tero is Dellium Advisory.
-He has a quite a breadth of understanding of business and information technology across a range of industry sectors.
+He has a quite a breadth of understanding of business, of education and of information technology across a range of industry sectors.

 From a business perspective, long term results have been set in motion though the many and varied board-level governance and performance considerations and decisions.
 All supported by appropriate levels of information gathering and strategic planning.

 From an IT perspective, positive organisational benefits have been consistently realised.
 This value has been added through a range of activities that include business case development, project management, strategy planning, system architecture development, technology analysis and forecasting, and workshop facilitation.

 Paul holds three Masters degrees: Masters in Business Administration (Technology Management), a Masters in International Business and Masters of Strategic Foresight.
 He also holds a Cert IV in Training and Assessment and is a qualified public speaker.
 Further, Paul is a Certified Member of the Australian Computer Society (CMACS) and a Member of the Association of Professional Futurists (MAPF).
 IT Industry qualifications include AWS-CP, ITIL, MCSE, PRINCE2 & TOGAF.
 His research interest, through the practice-based PhD is centred on the industries of the future.